This article was first published on 31 August and has been updated to reflect the latest information.

 Nothing is more important than the health and safety of children and staff.
 This is why we changed our approach to managing a building material found in some school buildings and other education settings, known as Reinforced Autoclaved Aerated Concrete (RAAC).

-We have published new guidance advising education settings to vacate areas that are known to contain RAAC, unless or until suitable mitigations are in place.
-We’re working hard to make sure any disruption to education is kept to a minimum.
+In August, we published new guidance advising schools and colleges to vacate areas that are known to contain RAAC until suitable mitigations are in place.

 What is RAAC?